samueldsiqueira/my-landing/VERCEL_API_SETUP.md

-# Vercel API Integration Testing
+# Vercel API Integration Setup

-This document explains how to test the Vercel API integration.
+This document explains how to setup and test the Vercel API integration.

 ## Setup